-Forget about plaque when diagnosing Alzheimer's DiseaseApril 3rd, 2013 in Alzheimer's disease & dementia /
+Forget about plaque when diagnosing Alzheimer's DiseaseApril 3, 2013 in Medicine & Health / Alzheimer's disease & dementia

 (Medical Xpress)—An Australian study has shown that plaque, long considered to be the hallmark of Alzheimer's disease, is one of the last events to occur in the Alzheimer's brain.
 This finding will impact the current debate about how best to diagnose and treat Alzheimer's disease.